DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 ## What is a Version Number Anyway?

-Software version numbers are everywhere, and there are many different ways to do it.
+Software version numbers are everywhere and there are many different ways to do it.
 A popular one to consider is [**Semantic Versioning**](https://semver.org/), where a given version number uses the format MAJOR.MINOR.PATCH.
 You increment the:

 - MAJOR version when you make incompatible API changes.
 - MINOR version when you add functionality in a backwards compatible manner.